irishask/StatAnalisys_for_FB-Income_and_Absorption_Census/README.md

 # Visualization_Census
-Advanced Visualization tools - with Geo-graph and OnClick events
+Advanced Visualization tools - with Map-graph and OnClick events

+Read "Visualizasion_Census.pptx" - it describes all the details of the project.